AndrosReefdiver/RsxLst/README.md

 - Copy files from your host filesystem to RSX-11M+ disks
 - Display file headers and disk volume information
 - Dump file header information for debugging

+  BEWARE THAT THIS HAS ONLY BEEN MINIMALLY TESTED.
+  ADDITIONAL TESTING IS UNDERWAY.
+PLEASE ALWAYS BACKUP YOU DISK IMAGE WHEN USING.
+DO NOT USE WHILE THE IMAGE IS MOUNTED IN THE RSX-11M+.

 This tool supports the Files-11 ODS-1 (On-Disk Structure Level 1) format used by RSX-11M+ operating systems.